PriyaDevNow/The-Cobalt-Building-London/README.md

 - I am thankful to WAES and the Code Institute for providing this unique opportunity for me to upskill and learn Digital Skills
 - Last but not least, I am grateful to my sister for looking after our parents so that I have been able to devote time to learning the technology and creating this website

+### **Reflections**

+- This is my first website project from scratch.
+Initially, I found it a giant task as none of my code would work and I was researching the subject matter so that I would create a meaningful and value-added public website.
+However, once the home page began to take shape and my confidence grew in using Bootstrap, I was able to work through the rest of the website more comfortably.
+- I have learnt how important patience and systematic thinking are for software development and this indeed does deliver results.
+- I am also tremendously pleased that the website indeed reflects the vision I had of it at the beginning of this project!